Elizabeth Charlotte (Liselotte) of the Palatinate, Duchess of Orléans

 As with his first marriage, Philippe had homosexual affairs but was intent on fulfilling his dynastic responsibility of having children.
 Philippe and Liselotte had three children:

-Liselotte never felt comfortable at the French court which was governed by rigorous etiquette and where all sorts of intrigues flourished.
-She did, however, have a good relationship with her brother-in-law King Louis XIV.
+Liselotte never felt comfortable at the French court, governed by rigorous etiquette and where all sorts of intrigues flourished.
+She did have a good relationship with her brother-in-law King Louis XIV.
 Liselotte had apartments at the Palace of Versailles and at the Palais-Royal in Paris but her favorite residence, was the Château de Saint-Cloud on the outskirts of Paris, the couple’s main residence when they were not at the Palace of Versailles.
 After the birth of their three children, Liselotte and Philippe mutually agreed to end marital relations.
 In 1682, Liselotte was quite distressed that Philippe’s slavish devotion to his lover Philippe, Chevalier de Lorraine upset their “marriage.”
 She asked King Louis XIV if she could retire to the convent where her paternal aunt Louise Hollandine of the Palatinate was the abbess but Louis XIV refused.

 On June 9, 1701, Philippe I, Duke of Orléans died from a stroke at the Château de Saint-Cloud at the age of 60.
 After Philippe’s death, Liselotte was concerned that she would be forced to retire to a convent as stated in her marriage contract.
 However, her brother-in-law Louis XIV appreciated her and allowed Liselotte to keep her apartments at all the royal residences and retain her rank.
 She received funds from Philippe’s estate, King Louis XIV, and her son Philippe II, Duke of Orléans